Free trial. No credit card required.

 That’s it.
 From here, your business SMS provider will work behind the scenes with your existing voice provider to text enable the number.
 Your voice service won’t be interrupted throughout the process.

-Once you have text enabled your landline, customers can send texts to your landline number.
+Once you have text enabled your landline, customers can reach your team by texting your number.
 These texts arrive in your business texting platform.
 Team members access all incoming customer texts in a shared inbox, where they can read them and reply or assign them to coworkers.
+This allows you to turn your landline into a powerful customer support tool, ensuring that your team can send replies quickly and provide top-notch support at every step of the customer journey.

 It’s easy to send a landline text message once you text enable your number.
 Your team members can easily text from within your business texting platform.
 All messages sent from the platform will arrive in your contacts’ native SMS apps.
 The texts will indicate that they are from your landline number, so your recipients see a number they’re familiar with.

 Some phone providers, like Google Voice, already offer SMS in addition to voice capabilities.
 You may still want to transfer your SMS capabilities to a text service for business.
-These platforms offer enterprise-grade features that help your teams build strong customer relationships through fast, personalized one-on-one chats.
-Heymarket, for example:
+The best text to landline service will offer enterprise-grade features that help your teams build strong customer relationships through fast, personalized one-on-one chats.
+A platform like Heymarket, for example:

 Business texting providers text enable landline numbers frequently, so it’s a smooth process on their end.
 Ideally, you’ll choose a fully automated, online process that is simple and fast for your team.
 In addition, there are a few best practices you can follow as they set up your new landline text messaging capabilities.